Avaiga/taipy-doc/docs/manuals/studio/config/elements.md

 Default values are provided for the essential properties of the new Pipeline configuration
 element: *tasks* is set to an empty list.<br/>
-These properties are displayed in the DETAILS section of the "Taipy Configs" panel.
+The properties for the new element are displayed in the DETAILS section of the "Taipy Configs" panel.

 ## Renaming a Pipeline configuration